wp-plugins/better-wp-security/readme.txt

 * Enforces strong passwords for all accounts of a configurable minimum role
 * Forces SSL for admin pages (on supporting servers)
 * Forces SSL for any page or post (on supporting servers)
-* Turns off file editing from within Wordpress admin area
+* Turns off file editing from within WordPress admin area
 * Detects and blocks numerous attacks to your filesystem and database

 = Detect =